PLACENTINO ELEMENTARY SCHOOL

 To ensure the safety of every child, please drive with extreme caution and respect the stop signals and signs on our school buses.
 REMEMBER THAT IT IS A STATE LAW THAT CARS MAY NOT PASS A SCHOOL BUS WHEN THE BUS HAS ITS LIGHTS FLASHING.

 The Placentino parking lot and access roads are very busy places.
 On a daily basis, hundreds of vehicles arrive to drop-off children at the beginning of the day, pick-up children at the end of the day, and park for various reasons all involving our very young children.
-In order to provide the safest possible environment for parents and children, please review the following link for a description of parking procedures and maps.
-Placentino Parking Procedures
+In order to provide the safest possible environment for parents and children, please review the Arrival and Dismissal procedures under the Welcome section of our website.

 Additional Important Parking Guidelines